kuanalex/amex/AMEX-CPD-503-520.md

 --service-type=db2oltp
 ```

-After upgrading Db2, you need to update the configmap.
-Run the following commands to patch the instance.json configmap.
+After upgrading Db2, you need to update the configmap

+Run the following commands to patch the instance.json configmap

 Run the following command to retrieve the values for the variables, CM_NAME, NAMESPACE and NEW_VERSION:

 ```
 cpd-cli service-instance list --profile=${CPD_PROFILE_NAME} --service-type=db2oltp